missytmacasaet/bank-account/README.md

 - Calculate interest based on transaction history
 - Print account statements
 - Unit tests using xUnit
+- Automation Testing using Selenium.WebDriver and LambdaTest (free trial)

 ## Technologies Used

 - **.NET 8** - Core framework for the application
 - **C#** - Programming language
 - **xUnit** - Unit testing framework
+- **Selenium** - Automation Testing

 ## Getting Started

 ### Prerequisites

 - .NET 8 SDK installed
+- Google Chrome version 133 installed
+- Profile in https://automation.lambdatest.com/.
+Get credentials from the LambdaTest Profile by heading to Account Settings > Password & Security tab to be used in automation testing.

 ### Installation & Setup